Legal empowerment of women in Moroccan legislation

 License

-“What is contained in this issue expresses the opinions of its authors and does not necessarily reflect the opinions of the editorial board, the policy of the journal, or the bodies in which the journal is published.”
+“The content of this issue reflects the opinions of its authors and does not necessarily represent the views of the editorial board, the journal’s policy, or the institutions associated with the publication of the journal.”